HISTORY OF UKRAINE, PART 1

 When the pro-Russian Ukrainian president, Viktor Yanukovych, was ousted in 2014, Russia forcefully annexed Crimea on March 18 as federal subjects of Russia.

 In July 2014, in the Russian-backed separatist area of the Donbas region of eastern Ukraine (Donetsk and Luhansk), a missile brought down Malaysian Airlines Flight 17, killing all 298 people aboard.
 Investigators traced the weapon used to bring down the plane to Russia; a finding Moscow has rejected.

 Farther south in eastern Ukraine, a naval clash in November 2018 between Russian border guards and Ukrainian ships in the Kerch Strait near Crimea led pro-Western Ukrainian President Petro Poroshenko to declare martial law.

 Since then, ceasefire agreements between Ukraine and Russian-backed separatists in the east have been frequently established and almost as quickly broken down.
 Violent exchanges in that eastern region have not stopped.
 As of a year ago, there were nearly 300 incidents.

 Russia argues that they share with Ukraine a “single historic and spiritual space,” though Kyiv rejects this argument.
 Nevertheless, Russia has the largest nuclear arsenal in the world.

 In recent years, Ukraine has been pivoting its trade westward.
 Russia accounts for just 8% of Ukraine’s international trade.
 Meanwhile, the European Union’s share has climbed to 42%.

 But before the recent history, what do the previous two centuries tell us about how the often divided Ukraine got to where it is now?

-See my concluding article tomorrow: History of Ukraine, part 2.
+See my concluding article: History of Ukraine, part 2.

 Bill Petro, your friendly neighborhood historian